alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 cd ~/Documents/projects/juggling-licence-prototype
 ```

-You must add quotation marks around everything after `~/` if any of your folder names contain spaces.
+If any of your folder names contain spaces, you must add quotation marks around everything after `~/`.
 For example:

 ```
 cd ~/"a folder name with spaces/Documents/projects/juggling-licence-prototype"